The latest reported reason teams aren't signing Colin Kaepernick: His vegan diet

 We’ve reached a tipping point on the Colin Kaepernick saga.
 It has officially entered a phase of absolute ridiculousness.

-Whether you believe Kaepernick is unsigned because of his national-anthem protest or simply because he’s not accurate enough from the pocket, I bet you didn’t see this coming: Matt Maiocco, who covers the San Francisco 49ers for NBC Sports Bay Area, said teams haven’t signed Kaepernick because are worried about the quarterback’s … vegan diet.
+Whether you believe Kaepernick is unsigned because of his national-anthem protest or simply because he’s not accurate enough from the pocket, I bet you didn’t see this coming: Matt Maiocco, who covers the San Francisco 49ers for NBC Sports Bay Area, said teams haven’t signed Kaepernick because they are worried about the quarterback’s … vegan diet.

 At season’s end, Colin Kaepernick stated he was fully committed to football.
 But some teams are unconvinced and wonder about his vegan diet.